Lee Garrett

-Lee Garrett (born June 30, 1943, in Mississippi) is an American rhythm and blues singer-songwriter, most famous for co-writing the classic song "Signed, Sealed, Delivered I'm Yours".
-He recorded a handful of solo singles during the 1960s, one of which was "I Can't Break the Habit".
+Lee Garrett (born June 30, 1943) is an American rhythm and blues singer-songwriter, most famous for co-writing the classic song "Signed, Sealed, Delivered I'm Yours".
+He recorded several solo singles during the 1960s, one of which was "I Can't Break the Habit".
 He had a hit in 1976 with "You're My Everything".
-Artists that have covered his compositions include Taka Boom, Carl Graves, Peter Frampton, Eddie Money, Jackie Moore, Marlena Shaw, The Spinners and many more.
-He has also been a radio show host.
+Artists who have covered his compositions include Taka Boom, Carl Graves, Peter Frampton, Denny McCaffrey, Eddie Money, Jackie Moore, Marlena Shaw, The Spinners, Frankie Valli and many more.

+Garrett has also worked as a radio show host and program director.

 Background

 Garrett is a Mississippi born singer, composer and radio D.J., and a graduate of the Missouri School for the Blind.

-He wrote several songs with Stevie Wonder, including the Jermaine Jackson song "Let's Get Serious" and The Spinners "It's a Shame".
+In addition to his part in composing "Signed, Sealed, Delivered I'm Yours", he wrote several songs with Stevie Wonder, including the Jermaine Jackson song "Let's Get Serious", and for The Spinners, "It's a Shame".
+Garrett and Wonder would eventually be involved in a legal battle over a song.

-Garrett worked in radio during the 1960s and 1970s.